 A very small (1 ounce) bag of chips has a whopping 170 mg of salt.
 Those small bags have about 50 chips.
-If your dog were to accidentally eat a full bag of chips, there is a chance that he/she could develop symptoms of salt toxicity.
+If your dog were to accidentally eat a full bag of chips, it is unlikely that he/she could develop symptoms of salt toxicity.
 If even larger volumes are ingested, this may be more concerning.

 - Loss of appetite

 - Fluid accumulation in tissues and organs